 (Site opens at 5pm on Friday 7th June)

 The Baden-Powell Scout Centre is situated on 32 hectares of bush land adjoining the Lane Cove National Park just off Pennant Hills Road in Pennant Hills.
 It is unique, offering flexible training facilities, cabin style accommodation in a bush-land setting all only 25 kms from the CBD of Sydney.

 Once you arrive at the Centre you’ll feel a million miles from the hustle and bustle of city life, yet you are only relatively short distances from the major facilities at Homebush Bay, the airport terminal at Mascot, the Sydney CBD and the Blue Mountains – most of which is accessible via motorways or freeways, significantly reducing travel time.

 Public Transport access is a ten minute walk to either Thornleigh or Pennant Hills Rail Stations.
 Off street parking is provided for both cars and buses.

-The centre has accommodation for 120 people in a variety of different size bunkrooms.
-The accommodation is carpeted and/or floorboards with most rooms having bathrooms accessed internally.
+Your event fees include accommodation on-site at the event.
+The centre has accommodation for 120 people in a variety of different size bunk rooms.
+The accommodation is carpeted and / or floorboards with most rooms having bathrooms accessed internally.
 All linen is supplied for the dorm rooms.